The Trouble with Angels (film): Life with Mother Superior

-The Trouble with Angels was based on the 1962 book Life with Mother Superior by Jane Trahey, about her own high school years at a Catholic school near Chicago, Illinois, in the 1930s.
+The Trouble with Angels was based on the 1962 book Life with Mother Superior by Jane Trahey, and it was about her own high school years at a Catholic school near Chicago in the 1930s.
 While in the memoir the school was portrayed as a boarding school outside the city, Trahey attended what is now Providence St. Mel School, which was a day school.
 Many of the incidents mentioned in the book were based on Trahey's experiences at Mundelein College in Chicago.
-The character of Mary Clancy (Mills), who came up with the "most scathingly brilliant ideas," was based on Jane's friend, Mary, who later became Sister John Eudes Courtney, a Sinsinawa Dominican nun (1922–2017).
+The character of Mary Clancy (Mills), who came up with the "most scathingly brilliant ideas," was based on Jane's friend Mary, who later became Sister John Eudes Courtney, a Sinsinawa Dominican nun (1922–2017).

 The Washington Post called it "wonderful fun".
 The book became a best seller.

 Production

 Development

 In June 1962, the film rights were purchased by Ken Donnellon and Jacqueline Babbin who knew Trahey in advertising.
 Donnellon said he wanted the film to be seen through the eyes of one of the young nuns.

 They were unable to make the film.
 In August 1963 Ross Hunter was pursuing the novel; he wanted Loretta Young, Jane Wyman, Barbara Stanwyck and Virginia Grey to play nuns and Patty Duke and Mary Badham to play students.

 In September 1964, the film rights were acquired by Columbia Pictures.
 The film was assigned to producer William Frye who had a multi-picture deal with the studio.
 Frye's original choice for the role of the Mother Superior was Greta Garbo, whose last film appearance was in 1941; Garbo rejected the producer's offer of $1 million to star in the film.
 In November 1964, Frye approached Hayley Mills to appear and she eventually signed on the following May.
-Ultimately, the role of the Mother Superior went to Rosalind Russell, who said: "I have been around nuns my whole life and I wanted to do justice with them".
+Ultimately, the role of the Mother Superior went to Rosalind Russell, who said "I have been around nuns my whole life and I wanted to do justice with them".

-Frye hired Ida Lupino to direct; at the time Lupino was mostly working on action and suspense programs for television and had not directed a predominantly female cast for a while.
+Frye hired Ida Lupino to direct; at the time, Lupino was mostly working on action and suspense programs for television and had not directed a predominantly female cast for a while.
 Lupino said "It's a change of pace".